 “My condo is fairly new but does not have grab bars in the bathroom.
-I’m sure this is an ADA violation, so what can I do about it?”
+I’m sure this is an ADA violation, but what can I do about it?”

-The common thread that applies to the scenarios above, assuming these questions are from residents of private housing that do not involve state/local government funding, is that the Americans with Disabilities Act (ADA) does not apply in these scenarios.
+The common thread in the scenarios above, assuming these questions are from residents of private housing that does not involve state/local government funding, is that the Americans with Disabilities Act (ADA) does not apply in these scenarios.
 Technical Assistance specialists for the ADA National Network are accustomed to receiving questions like these, almost on a daily basis.

 These three technical assistance inquiries absolutely speak to obligations on property managers/owners to accommodate residents with disabilities, but these obligations fall under the Fair Housing Act (FHA), not the ADA.
 Since this year marks the 50th Anniversary of the FHA, let’s look at where and when the ADA and FHA apply to better understand these federal civil rights laws.